innovyze/Open-Source-Support/01 InfoWorks ICM/README.md

-# InfoWorks ICM Ruby scripts
+# Ruby in InfoWorks ICM

 This directory contains examples of tasks that can be performed using Ruby cripts.
 These are stored in sub-directories prefixed with a counter and a brief README.md description.
 They can be either ICM UI scripts or ICMExchange scripts.